What’s the perfect watch? The one you’re wearing. And which one is that? The one you can afford.

 Baltic, a French company sourcing Asian-made parts and assembling them in France, made its splash with vintage-inspired dive watches like the Aquascaphe.
 And yet it’s their clean HMS 001 that cracks the sub-$500 range.
 Quite easily, in fact — less than $400 gets you that beautiful dial (we’ll take slate sunburst every time), blued hands, and the option for an open case back.

 Movement: Miyota 821 automatic

 Nodus Retrospect II

-The young LA-based brand does versatile steel tool watches better than many others—and in its own way.
-The Retrospect II is a beauty: it has loads of great vintage steel dive watch nods, a sunburst dial, and a bezel with a ceramic insert that slopes inward.
-It’s been sold out for some time — but should come back into stock in July 2019.
+The young LA-based brand does versatile steel tool watches with its own unique flair.
+The Retrospect II is a beauty: it has loads of great vintage steel dive watch nods, a sunburst dial, and an inward-sloping bezel with a ceramic insert option.
+It was sold out for some time — but is now back in stock with attractive new dial colors.

 Movement: Seiko NH35A automatic